Bartleby2718/dotnet-repro-template/README.md

-# convert-changetype-infinity
+# TODO:
-Minimal reproducible example for Convert.ChangeType(Infinity)
+Minimal reproducible example for TODO: in .NET

 # Commands Run
 dotnet new sln --name MySolution